DiegoTrevino1/Bitwise/README.md

 npm install
 ```

-3. Create `backend/.env` with the following values:
+3. If there isn't one, create `backend/.env` with the following values:

 ```env
 PORT=4000